-In children, accidental ingestion of any amount should be regarded as serious and potentially fatal.
-If you take too much Tofranil, you may feel sleepy, unresponsive, coma, impaired balance or coordination, restless or agitated, dilated pupils, overresponsive bodily reflexes, less wakeful or aware and symptoms of serotonin syndrome (refer section 4.4).
-You may also have stiffness or unusual muscle movements, fever, sweating, vomiting, difficulty breathing, a drop in blood pressure/shock, fast or irregular heartbeat, heart disorder including heart failure and cardiac arrest, bluish discoloration of the skin, unable to breath during sleep, fits or other symptoms including dry mouth, constipation, and low urine output.
+If you take too much Tolerade, you may feel sleepy, restless or agitated.
+You may have stiffness or unusual muscle movements, fever, sweating, vomiting, difficulty breathing, a drop in blood pressure, fast or irregular heartbeat, fits or other symptoms.

 If you are not sure what to do, contact your doctor or pharmacist.